GrinonBarrett/Taksidos/To Do.md

 Expand the magical services.
 Expand services in general to include messengers, assassins, and scouts.

 ###### May split the spells into their own repository and the creatures into their own.
 This would make it a touch easier to fork for folks to do some homebrew with down the road.

+Possible traditional fantasy races to add:
+Zwergain (singular is Zwergar).
+Dwarves.
+Aosith (singular is Aoseigh).
+A type of elf which is used to life distant from other races, they are adept in woods and caverns.
+Alderolves (singular is alderalv).
+A dark elf that lingers in the woods.
+Their woodland domain is a gateway to a dark bog-forest world.
+May simply make this a creature instead.
+Vilaves (singular Vilalf).
+A type of elf.
+Hulderveis (Singular Huldralf).
+A type of elf.
+Nissen (singular Nisser).
+Fricken Gnomes.